 See our Property Law page for more details.

 Cost of our services

-We work on a fixed fee basis, please see our Pricing page for details.
+We work on a fixed fee basis on many of our leasing services, please see our Pricing page for details.

 A business property lease or commercial lease is a legally binding contract between a business owner and the owner of the real estate property.